fries-git/PythonAI/README.md

 Next invite it to your server with admin permissions.

 Set the botkey variable to your bots token (the secret code you get upon creation.)
-Now, run the Ollama app.
+Now, make sure the Ollama app is still running.
 Don't start any models just make sure it shows in task manager.
 Then finally, run the Python file!

 > [!CAUTION]
 > Do **NOT** share your bot token with anyone!
 This is very important!
+> [!INFO]
+> The Ollama application may automatically start due to how I wrote the code.